Craving something sweet? You don't have to give up dessert on keto. But you do need to be smart about it.

 What's the best sweetener for keto baking?

-Allulose is my top choice—it browns like sugar, doesn’t have a cooling effect, and tastes the most natural.
-Erythritol and monk fruit blends are also excellent.
+Allulose is my top choice: it browns like sugar, doesn't have a cooling effect, and tastes the most natural.
+It also doesn't raise blood glucose or insulin in human studies.
+Erythritol and monk fruit blends are also excellent, with a glycemic index of zero.

 Will sugar-free desserts kick me out of ketosis?